CraftAcademy/fake_news_native_app/README.md

 ```

 ### Login credentials
-- Subscriber: email: subscriber@gmail.com password: password
+- Subscriber: </br>  email: subscriber@gmail.com </br> password: password

 ## Updates/Improvements
-- That the user can sign up a new account
+- That the user can sign up a new account by buying a new subscription
 - That the user can buy a subsciption
 - Add more personal features, such as a profile page
 - Create functionality to comment and rate on articles